 - To query the status of the access stratum time distribution, the AF invokes Nnef_ASTI_Get service operation providing the target (a list of UE identities (SUPI or GPSIs) or an External Group Identifier).

-- If the AF includes clock quality detail level, the request creates a subscription at the TSCTSF for notifications for the changes in 5G access stratum time distribution status.
+- If the AF includes clock quality detail level, the request creates a subscription at the NEF (for untrusted AF) or TSCTSF (for trusted AF) for notifications for the changes in 5G access stratum time distribution status.

 - The create request creates also a subscription for the changes in 5G access stratum time distribution status.
 To subscribe to NG-RAN timing synchronization status updates, the AF can subscribe to notifications as described in clause 4.15.9.5.1.